tiredtait/ForthMatrix190/README.md

 .Vector ( Vector -- Prints the vector to stdout ) .LaTeXVector ( Vector -- Prints the vector to stdout formatted for LaTeX ) V* ( Vector1 Vector2 -- n Multiplies two vectors and places the answer on the stack.
-Only works with row v col matrixes ) Determinant ( TargetMatrix -- n computes the determinant of the matrix and puts it on the stack, currently only works with 2x2 matrices )
+Only works with row v col matrixes ) Determinant ( TargetMatrix -- n computes the determinant of the matrix and puts it on the stack.
+Works with any matrix with n>=2 )
 VectorLength ( Vector -- n returns the length of the vector )

 building blocks:
 Square: Squares the number
-Sqrt: Returns the integer square root, currently only works for numbers under 100
+Sqrt: Returns the integer square root, currently only works for numbers under 100 -1^: raises -1 to the power of the number at the top of the stack, effectively odds/evens

 Todo:
 RREF